Air Samarkand: Fleet

 Air Samarkand operates a fully Airbus fleet, which is planned to expand to eight aircraft.

+The Airbus A321neo was phased out in December 2025.

 Destinations

 Air Samarkand is planning significant expansion in its destinations alongside its fleet growth.
 The airline has announced its intention to operate flights to China, Indonesia, Malaysia, Turkey, and South Korea, as well as other potential destinations in Asia, Europe, and the Middle East.

 As of December 2024, Air Samarkand operates flights to the following destinations: